AlexETay7/Euclidean-Algorithm/README.md

 $ python EuclideanAlg.py

 Once running, enter 2 non-negative integers and the program will do the rest!

-*Note that the '$' character is not actually typed, that's just to symbolize being in the terminal*
+*Note that the '$' character is not typed, that's just to symbolize being in the terminal*

 ### ***PROGRAM DESIGN AND IMPORTANT CONCEPTS:***
 This program creates a spreadsheet-like representation of the Euclidean algorithm by calculating quotients, remainders, and in turn the GCD.